Marco Rubio Blames Russian Bots And Trolls For Pushing ‘Clinton Body Count’ After Jeffrey Epstein’s Death

 — Seth Abramson (@SethAbramson) August 10, 2019

 There could still be more revelations even after Jeffrey Epstein’s death.
-Julie K. Brown, the Miami Herald reporter who uncovered new victims of Epstein and revealed details of his controversial 2007 plea deal, said that there are still “thousands and thousands more documents” related to Epstein yet to be released, Raw Story reported.
+Julie K. Brown, the Miami Herald reporter who uncovered new Epstein victims.
+She also revealed details of his controversial 2007 plea deal, saying that there are still “thousands and thousands more documents” related to Epstein yet to be released, per Raw Story.

 Epstein-exposing Miami Herald reporter promises ‘thousand and thousands more documents’ cominghttps://t.co/XIdkFZtIol